New Jersey Father Embroiled in International Child Custody Case Alleges Kidnapping Charges Against Former Wife

 According to an investigative news piece reported in yesterday’s Daily Record, Eksteen said that he only filed the criminal charges in Washington Township Municipal Court against Berdichevsky after his efforts to work through the U.S. State Department and the Hague Convention failed.

-Weinberger Divorce & Family Law Group’s Bari Weinberger, who served as legal expert for the Daily Record piece and accompanying news video, was asked to offer her perspective on Eksteen’s legal plight and his experience with the Hague Convention, a multilateral treaty whereby the United States has a reciprocal pact to return abducted children with some 73 other member countries – including Paraguay.
+Weinberger Divorce & Family Law Group, LLC’s Bari Weinberger, who served as legal expert for the Daily Record piece and accompanying news video, was asked to offer her perspective on Eksteen’s legal plight and his experience with the Hague Convention, a multilateral treaty whereby the United States has a reciprocal pact to return abducted children with some 73 other member countries – including Paraguay.
 The Hague Convention is the primary civil law mechanism for parents seeking the return of their children from other treaty partner countries.

 As Bari explained, the Hague Convention prescribes that custody issues be argued and resolved in the country of “habitual residence” of the child.
 Habitual residence refers to the place where the child usually lives.
 In Eksteen’s case, at the time his 9-year-old son left the U.S., he had resided in New Jersey for two full years.
 (Eksteen’s son is also a native-born U.S. citizen.)

 Once habitual residence is determined, appropriate courts in the local area are then responsible for making a ruling on custody.
 “The purpose of the Hague Convention is not to rule on which parent gets custody, but rather in which jurisdiction custody issues should be examined and resolved,” Bari noted.

 According to the Daily Record, Eksteen received a text from his former wife in January informing him that a judge in Paraguay ruled in her favor.
 He was unaware that a hearing was even slated to take place.